 What is Normative Economics?

 Normative economics, as opposed to positive economics, tells us whether certain aspects of the economy are helpful or harmful.
-These statements are subject to the opinions of the people making the statements and are often without any basis or facts.
+These evaluations are subject to the opinions of the people making the statements and are often without any basis or facts.

 Examples of Normative Economics